Jeremy Petris: Levski Sofia

 On 14 July 2022, he moved to Levski Sofia on a free transfer.
 He made his league debut on 16 July against Spartak Varna.
 He made his European debut on 21 July against PAOK in a UEFA Conference League qualifying match.

 Charleroi

 On 30 January 2024, Petris signed a contract with Charleroi in Belgium for three seasons, with an option for two more.

+Watford

+On 1 September 2025, Petris officially signed for EFL Championship club Watford, for an undisclosed fee.
+He has signed a four-year contract.

 International career

 In March 2023, Petris received his first call-up for Martinique for the Nations League match against Costa Rica on 25 March.